syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 id: adhjrg6fqgds
 type: challenge
 title: Generate a new controller and custom resource
-teaser: Use Kubebuilder to generate an controller and corresponding custom resource (CRD) for your new business.
+teaser: Use Kubebuilder to generate a controller and corresponding custom resource (CRD) for your new business.
 notes:
 - type: text